 Day 1 Fly overnight from London Heathrow via Johannesburg to Windhoek.

-Day 9 Visit a traditional village and continue to Bwabwata National Park on the Kwando River.
-Afternoon boat cruise.
-Two nights at Lianshulu Bush Lodge.
+Day 9 Visit a traditional village and enter Bwabwata National Park, its broad savannah, lily- studded wetlands, and ancient Kalahari woodland lining the riverbanks.
+Afternoon boat cruise on the Kwando River.
+Two nights at Nkasa Lupala Lodge.
 (B, D)

-Day 13 Travel to Victoria Falls for two nights at the 5-star Victoria Falls Hotel, a member of the exclusive ‘Leading Hotels of the World’.
+Day 13 The last leg of this awe-inspiring safari takes you to one of the Seven Natural Wonders of the World, the Zambezi River’s 110m high cataract which forms the fantastic Victoria Falls.
+Two nights at the 5-star Victoria Falls Hotel, a member of the exclusive ‘Leading Hotels of the World’.
 (B)

 Day 15 Transfer to Victoria Falls airport for your overnight return flight to London via Johannesburg.
 (B)